-- Determining the criteria for significant increase in credit risk; - Determining the criteria and definition of default; - Choosing appropriate models and assumptions for the measurement of ECL; and - Establishing groups of similar financial assets for the purposes of measuring ECL.
+- Choosing appropriate models and assumptions for the measurement of ECL; and - Establishing groups of similar financial assets for the purposes of measuring ECL.

-The Group regularly reviews and validates the models and inputs to the models to reduce any differences between expected credit loss estimates and actual credit loss experience.
+The Group regularly reviews and validates the models and inputs to the models to reduce any differences between \expected credit loss estimates and actual credit loss experience.

-When measuring ECL the Group uses reasonable and supportable forward looking information, which is ba sed on assumptions for the future movement of different economic drivers and how these drivers will affect each other.
+When measuring ECL the Group uses reasonable and supportable forward looking information, which is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.